-GHG emissions are commonly reported in metric tons of carbon dioxide equivalent (CO2e).
+GHG emissions are commonly reported in metric tons (MT) of carbon dioxide equivalent (CO2e).
 CO2e is a way to quantify and combine various greenhouse gasses, such as CO2, NH4, and N2O, into a singular unit.
-ES3’s GHG emissions are broken down by scope and displayed as follows:
+ES3’s GHG emissions for 2020 are broken down by scope as follows: